abhinav/git-spice/doc/reference.md

 **Arguments**

-* `name`: Name of the branch to start editing from.
+* `name`: Branch to edit from.
+Defaults to current branch.

 **Flags**